Documentation Index

 Emailify includes two Customer.io export options:

-• Customer.io (API) uploads your emails directly to Customer.io Design Studio as reusable email templates.
+• Customer.io (API) uploads your emails directly to Customer.io Design Studio as emails or reusable email templates.

 • Customer.io (Zip) exports a ZIP file that you can manually copy into Customer.io.